pixincreate/PixeneOS/README.md

 ## Description

-PixeneOS is a `shell` script for patching GrapheneOS OTA (Over The Air) images with custom modules that gives you additional features.
-This tool offers many features which are highly dependent on the upstream projects.
+PixeneOS is a `shell` script designed to patch GrapheneOS OTA (Over The Air) images with custom modules, providing additional features.
+This tool relies heavily on upstream projects for its functionality.

 ## Features